aquarist-labs/s3gw-acceptance/README.md

 Acceptance tests are **NOT** relying on the `s3gw-acceptance-0/s3gw-0` instance.

-## Trigger tests on the acceptance cluster
+### Trigger tests on the acceptance cluster

 ```shell
 make acceptance-test-install
 ```

+## Release tests

+When releasing a new s3gw version it is appropriate to run a series of specialized tests dedicated to ensure installation and upgrade correctness of s3gw the in the Kubernetes cluster.

 ## License